-- The absorbency levels aren’t as easily customized as pocket diapers
+- The absorbency levels aren’t as easily customized as some other diapers

-However, the Grovia specific inserts are awesome, so you probably won’t feel the need to look for other ones.
+However, the Grovia specific inserts are awesome for the average baby, so you probably won’t feel the need to look for other ones.
 If you do need more absorbency, Grovia also sells boosters.
 Boosters are smaller inserts that add additional absorbency to a diaper without adding too much bulk.
-Having a few boosters on hand for times you might need to stretch out time between changes (like nap time or long car rides) is a great idea.
+Having a few boosters on hand for times you might need to stretch out the time between changes (like nap time or long car rides) is a great idea.
 Here you can check out Grovia’s booster options.